undeMalum/portfolio/content/posts/it-internship/index.md

 ## With Szymon
 With Szymon it just must have been different.
 It's because he's known me since I was like 12.
 The funny part is, I haven't seen him in a very long time (well, long for me) and didn't quite rememeber how he looked like!
 But he did remember me!

 I met him back in the time when there was a different crew.
 I had a "techie" question and was directed to them.
 We had a nice conversation and they gave me a CD with Windows XP installer and a Linux command to clear hard drives.
-Both of those gifts I hold up to this day!
+Later that year, Szymon prepared for me a whole bunch of electronics for constructing circuits on my own.
+All those gifts I hold up to this day!

 Coming back to the main thread, Szymon didn't treat me with kid gloves.
 Just as he showed up again at the place, he hit the ground running and put me in the motion.